-Gantt chart 2010 is being widely used in project management for scheduling project activities.
+Gantt Chart In Excel 2010 is being widely use in project management for scheduling project activities.
 It is created in MS Excel.
-Most of the Excel formats do not have in-built Gantt chart options, therefore the project managers are required to create the Gantt chart by themselves in the MS Excel spreadsheet.
+Most of the Excel formats do not have in-built Gantt chart options, therefore the project managers are required to create the Gantt by themselves in the Microsoft Excel spreadsheet.
 In this regard, the MS Excel versions of 2007, 2010, and 2013 are suitable for creating this chart.

 This Chart is a graphical illustration of project activities, therefore, you have to insert data in the Excel sheet for creating the Chart in it.
 It would not take more than 2 minutes to create the Chart once you have entered all the data in the MS Excel spreadsheet.
-Below is a tutorial for creating the Gantt Chart in MS Excel 2010.
+Below is a tutorial for creating the Gantt Chart In Excel.
 You can follow the same procedure for creating the Chart in MS Excel 2013.

-Steps for Making a Gantt Chart In Excel 2010
+Steps for Making Gantt Chart In Excel 2010

 First of all you need to create a project table.
 This implies that you enter the data in the columns and the title of each data in the description column which represents the tasks or phases of a project.
 Mention the starting date and date of completion in separate columns and also mention the duration took by each task for completion.
 If you are creating this table or Gantt Chart during the project and some tasks of the project have not completed yet, then you can make a separate column in which you will mention the expected date of completion of incomplete tasks.
 List all the tasks of the project and their respective duration’s.